5 Tips For a Cheap Vacation

 The truth is, you can travel, even if you don’t have much money.
 There are plenty of ways to mitigate the biggest expenses.
 Here are six of them:

 1) If you’re going to fly, don’t book directly through the airline.
 Plenty of sites such as Kayak and Travelocity let you scour the net for great deals on flights.
 Giving yourself a flexible schedule, booking in advance and taking off-peak flights can save you hundreds of dollars in airfare.
-You can also use a cheap o air promo code to shave off another couple hundred dollars off your vacation package.

 2) Book through a travel agent.
 Oftentimes, travel agencies can get you great all-inclusive deals at a better rate than booking yourself.
 If you’re going to fly and stay in hotels, you might as well save some money on it!